vinushcv/Eligibility-for-Engineering-Admission/README.md

 ### Step1:
 Get the maths, chemistry and physics marks from the user using ReadLine().
 ### Step2:
-Calculate the sum of all three subjects
+Calculate the sum of all three subjects and check whether the sum is greater than and equal to 180

 ### Step3:
 Calculate the sum of physics and maths and check the condition